circus-tent/circus/docs/source/configuration.rst

     **gid**
         The group id or name the command should run with.
 (The current gid is the default).
-    **env**
-        The environment passed to the processes.
-Bash style environment variables are supported.
-For example, append '/usr/local/bin' to `PATH` with the config line 'env = PATH=$PATH:/usr/local/bin' (default: None)

-        [env:WATCHER] sections are preferred - see below **copy_env**
+    **copy_env**
         If set to true, the local environment variables will be copied and passed to the workers when spawning them.
 (Default: False)